Package 'luna'

 When download = FALSE (the default), getLandsat() returns a character vector of asset URLs that match the search and the optional bands filter.
 These can be inspected, filtered, or downloaded with any tool of your choice.

-When download = TRUE, the function logs in to EROS using the supplied USGS Earthdata Login credentials, downloads each asset, and returns a vector of file paths.
+When download = TRUE, the function logs in to EROS using the supplied authentication session (or, deprecated, raw username/password), downloads each asset, and returns a vector of file paths.
 Downloads are validated against authentication-failure HTML pages so that no broken file is ever saved silently.

 Usage